ElizabethBrooks/DGEAnalysis_ShinyApps/README.md

 A sample RNA-seq data set may also be obtained from [NCBI](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA504739/), for example.

-## Installation
+## Installation & Running

-> [!TIP]
-> Each of the R shiny applications can be run locally on your computer using R and Posit.
+Each of the R shiny applications can be run locally on your computer using R and Posit.
 Continue reading for helpful information on installing and running the apps.

+### Installation

 <b>First,</b> download this GitHub repository using the git clone command in the terminal as follows.